Theme (narrative)

-In contemporary literary studies, a theme is a central topic, subject, or message within a narrative.
-Themes can be divided into two categories: a work's thematic concept is what readers "think the work is about" and its thematic statement being "what the work says about the subject".
-Themes are often distinguished from premises.

-The most common contemporary understanding of theme is an idea or point that is central to a story, which can often be summed in a single word (for example, love, death, betrayal).
-Typical examples of themes of this type are conflict between the individual and society; coming of age; humans in conflict with technology; nostalgia; and the dangers of unchecked ambition.
-A theme may be exemplified by the actions, utterances, or thoughts of a character in a novel.
-An example of this would be the thematic idea of loneliness in John Steinbeck's Of Mice and Men, wherein many of the characters seem to be lonely.
-It may differ from the thesis—the text's or author's implied worldview.
+In contemporary literary studies, a theme is a main topic, subject, or message within a narrative.
+Themes are ideas that are central to a story, which can often be summed in a single abstract noun (for example, love, death, betrayal, nostalgia, or parenthood) or noun phrase (for example, coming of age, humans in conflict with technology, seeking spirituality in the modern era, or the dangers of unchecked ambition).
+A theme may be exemplified by the actions, utterances, or thoughts of characters, as in the theme of loneliness in John Steinbeck's Of Mice and Men, wherein many of the characters seem isolated and long for community with others.
+It may or may not differ from the thesis—the text's or author's implied worldview.

-A story may have several themes.
+A story may have several themes and generally longer works, such as novels, plays, films, or television series, do.
 Themes often explore historically common or cross-culturally recognizable ideas, such as ethical questions, and are usually implied rather than stated explicitly.
 An example of this would be whether one should live a seemingly better life, at the price of giving up parts of one's humanity, which is a theme in Aldous Huxley's Brave New World.
 Along with plot, character, setting, and style, theme is considered one of the components of fiction.
+Themes can be divided into two categories: a work's thematic concept is what readers "think the work is about" and its thematic statement being "what the work says about the subject".